WHAT IS FREE PLOVDIV TOUR?

 COVID-19 Safety Measures:

 All tours will be handled in accordance with the advice of the local health authorities.
-Our team is ready to assure you that all groups will be very small in order to provide the necessary distance between people.
-Guides will be wearing a face shield or a mask.
-The Bulgarian authorities are now requiring all to wear a face mask when outside with a group of people.
+Our team is ready to assure you that we will keep our groups small in order to provide the necessary distance between people.

 Our tours run all year round, no matter the weather conditions (incl weekends, national holidays, Christmas, Easter etc)